Mole Man

 The Mole Man (Harvey Rupert Elder) is a supervillain appearing in American comic books published by Marvel Comics.
-The Mole Man is a recurring foe of the Fantastic Four and was the first villain they ever faced.
-His schemes usually consist of trying to rule the surface of the Earth with the aid of his "Moloids", subterranean, mole-human hybrids that he rules over.
+He is depicted as a recurring foe of the Fantastic Four and was the first villain they ever faced.
+His schemes usually consist of trying to rule the surface of the Earth with the aid of his "Moloids", mole-human hybrids over whom he rules.

-The character has had numerous appearances in other media, usually on television and video games.
+Mole Man has had numerous appearances in other media, usually on television and video games.
+Jack DeLeon, Gregg Berger, Paul Dobson, Ted Biaselli, and David H. Lawrence XVII have voiced the character in animation.
+The character appears in the Marvel Cinematic Universe film The Fantastic Four: First Steps (2025), portrayed by Paul Walter Hauser.

 Publication history

-Created by artist/co-writer Jack Kirby and writer Stan Lee, the character first appeared in The Fantastic Four #1 (Nov.
+Created by artist Jack Kirby and writer Stan Lee, the character first appeared in The Fantastic Four #1 (Nov.
 1961).
 The character's name was at the time spelled "Moleman" in one word.
-The spelling "Mole Man" came in The Fantastic Four No. 22 (Jan.
+The spelling "Mole Man" came in The Fantastic Four #22 (Jan.
 1964).